SalesforceCloudServices/Trailhead-Badge-and-Mix-Assignments-LWC/README.md

 # What is included
 * <b>Lightning Web Components</b> to show Assignments and Recommendations for Badges and Trailmixes
-* Processes for creating new assignments and recommendations (needs to be manually updated with Trailmix Ids)
+* <b>Processes</b> for creating new assignments and recommendations (needs to be manually updated with Trailmix Ids)
-* Login Flow with the Assignments Lightning Web Component (needs to be manually assigned to a Profile)
+* <b>Login Flow</b> with the Assignments Lightning Web Component (needs to be manually assigned to a Profile)
-* A custom object to persist Recommendations
+* <b>Custom object</b> to persist Recommendations
-* An aura wrapper for the Assignment Lightning Web Component so it can be used with Lightning Out, Visualforce Pages and Flow
+* <b>Aura wrapper</b> for the Assignment Lightning Web Component so it can be used with Lightning Out, Visualforce Pages and Flow
-* Apex classes to retrieve Trailhead Assignments / Recommendations and test classes
+* <b>Apex classes</b> to retrieve Trailhead Assignments / Recommendations and test classes

 ## Assignment Component